karelia/ConnectionKit/README.md

 ## Actually, y'know, doing stuff

-Interacting with ConnectionKit is usually entirely through `CKFileManager`.
+Interacting with ConnectionKit is usually entirely through `CK2FileManager`.
 It's quite a lot like `NSFileManager`, but asynchronous, and with a few more bells and whistles to handle the complexities of remote servers.
 Also there's no shared instance; you must create your own.

 So to get a directory listing from an FTP server for example: